The Night Before Christmas: A Classic Holiday Tale

 Merry Christmas: The Joyful and Heartwarming Holiday of Love and Giving

-The Fascinating World of Santa Claus
+The Wonderful World of Santa Clause 2